deedubs/require-jade/Readme.md

 ## Usage

-1) Download the latest release version of jade.js.
-It includes Jade (0.15.4).

-2) Reference Jade files via the jade! plugin name:
+Reference Jade files via the jade! plugin name:

     require(['jade!userview'], function (userView) {
-      $('.user').html(userView());
+      $('.user').html(userView(locals));
     });

+They will be returned as a Jade template function that accepts locals as the first arg.

 # Optimizing

-jade.js includes optimizer instructions.
+When you are ready to deploy your application and want to compile your JS into a single file you can make used of the requireJS optimizer.
+Jade.js includes optimizer instructions that will precompile the templates and remove the Jade compiler from the compiled source.
+Only do this if you are not going to be dynamically including more Jade templates.

 To use the activate the instructions just include:

     pragmasOnSave: {
       excludeJade : true